ccutter270/clueless/README.md

 Ongoing list of thing that still need to be done as we find them

-- Start button - press to launch game.
-This will allow more than 3 players to join before starting
 - Update game state more often / when actions are taken
   - just change "self.last_action_taken" in game class to desired string, then call self.send_game_state
 - Update "self.flow" so that frontend only shows things when needed.
 Here are some examples of what "flow" values can be: